 Rep. Lee Hewitt is a small business owner who has experience in local and state government.
-He serves on the Agricultural, Natural Resources and Environmental Affairs Committee, Environmental Affairs Subcommittee, Opioid Abuse Prevention Study Committee and Offshore Drilling Ad-Hoc Committee.
+He is a House Majority Whip and serves on the Agricultural, Natural Resources and Environmental Affairs Committee, Environmental Affairs Subcommittee, Opioid Abuse Prevention Study Committee and Legislative Oversight Committee.

 Lee was named 2018 Legislator of the Year by the S.C.
 Association of Realtors, the first freshman legislator to ever win the award.

 Lee is owner of Garden City Realty and has served as President of the Coastal Carolina Association of Realtors and on the board of the state Association of Realtors.
 He is a Certified Residential Specialist, a Certified Professional Mediator, and a graduate of the Realtors Institute.

 Lee has served local government in many capacities: Georgetown Planning Commission and Board of Zoning Appeals Chairman, Georgetown County Comprehensive Land Use Plan Committee, Grand Strand Area Transportation Committee, and the Southern Evacuation Lifeline Road Task Force.